Datera/glance-driver/README.rst

      - Capabilities Introduced
      - Supported Datera Product Versions
    * - Master
+     - v2018.7.18.0
+     - 2018.7.18.0
+     - Ported driver to Datera Python-SDK, changed initiators to be created within a tenant rather than inherited from the root tenant.
+Changed naming convention to OS-IMAGE-<image-id>
+     - 2.2.X, 3.X+
+   * - Master
      - v2018.4.19.0
      - 2018.4.19.0
      - Switched to date-based versioning scheme